-At this point we must consider the second passage quoted above (MN I 329).
-The wider context of this verse makes it clear that anidassana viññāṇa is 'not commensurate with the allness of all' (sabbassa sabbattena ananubhūtaṃ; MN I 330), that is, not the same nature as 'all'.
-If 'all' here is to be understood as 'all of saṃsāra', then anidassana viññāṇa must be based on an awareness or knowledge of 'what' lies beyond saṃsāra.
-In other words, anidassana viññāṇa must refer to a state of consciousness, perhaps a form of samādhi, possessed by a person who has an 'outsider's' perspective on saṃsāra, one who has seen the potential for saṃsāra to cease.
-This potential is only known to the ariyas.
+At this point we must consider the second passage quoted above (MN 49:25.1).
+The wider context of this verse makes it clear that anidassana viññāṇa is 'not commensurate with the allness of all' (sabbassa sabbattena ananubhūtam), that is, not the same nature as 'all'.
+If 'all' here is to be understood as 'all of samsāra', then anidassana viññāna must be based on an awareness or knowledge of 'what' lies beyond samsāra.53 In other words, anidassana viññāṇa must refer to a state of consciousness, perhaps a form of samādhi, possessed by a person who has an 'outsider's' perspective on samsāra, one who has seen the potential for samsāra to cease.54 This potential is only known to the arivas.55 elements cease or find no footing.
+Since the second line begins 'when this ceases ..., 'this' presumably referring back to the consciousness without form of the previous line (it is difficult to see what else it might refer to), this must be a second answer.
+This answer would correspond to the second question, concerning where name and form wholly cease.
+(Admittedly, the Chinese is a bit confusing here, since it starts the second answer with 'then the four great elements cease'.
+I take this mention of the four great elements as simply an elaboration on some of the aspects of name-and-form.)
+Moreover, it is clear in the Chinese that the 'consciousness without form' cannot be a reference to Nibbana since it ceases together with all other phenomena.